cran/multipanelfigure/README.md

 ```

-JPEG, PNG, and TIFF images are added via a string giving their location: either a path to a location on disk, or a URL.
+Bitmap images (such as JPEG, PNG, and TIFF images) are added via a string giving their
+location: either a path to a location on disk, or a URL.

 ```{r}
 figure1 %<>% fill_panel(